Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

 National Plan Implementation Executive Group

-The National Plan Implementation Executive Group (ImpEG) consists of senior officials from Commonwealth, state and territory governments.
-ImpEG is responsible for:
+The National Plan Implementation Executive Group (ImpEG) comprises senior officials from Commonwealth, state and territory governments and is responsible for:

 The initiatives of the Fourth Action Plan can be filtered by responsible government, identifying who is responsible for implementing, managing and delivering each initiative.
 National initiatives are those delivered jointly by the Commonwealth, and state and territory governments.